 Israel has 194 km of Mediterranean coastline, and 13 km of belongs to Tel Aviv.
 You can find 18 beaches in Tel Aviv, with clubs, restaurants, and pubs.
 The cyclist, dog walkers, joggers stroll the promenade, I don’t wonder why it was rated by National Geographic on top 10 beach cities in the world.

-The third largest city in Israel, Haifa is a town on the northwest of Israel.
-It’s home of the beautiful Bahai Gardens, probably the most visited touristic spots in Haifa.
+The third-largest city in Israel, Haifa is a town on the northwest of Israel.
+It’s home of the beautiful Bahai Gardens, probably the most visited tourist spots in Haifa.
 Built as a shrine to the Bahai faith and comprises a staircase of 19 terraces extending up the northern slope of the city’s Mount Carmel.
 Since 2008 it’s under Unesco World Heritage Sites.
 Haifa is a mixed Jewish-Arab city, both Jews and Arabs are living together.

 Mizpe Ramon is a small town inside the Negev desert, with a beautiful view on the Ramon Crater.